 - Chronic inflammatory demyelinative polyneuropathy is treatable with corticosteroids, intravenous immunoglobulin, plasma exchange and some immunosuppressant drugs.

-- Multifocal motor neuropathy responds to intravenous immunoglobulin, and possibly immunosuppressant drugs but not to corticosteroids or plasma exchange.
+- Multifocal motor neuropathy responds to intravenous immunoglobulin, and possibly immunosuppressant drugs.

 - No specific treatment is available for chronic idiopathic axonal polyneuropathy.